Antifreeze FAQS

 Engine coolant

-Antifreeze is a liquid that's added to a car's engine cooling system.
+Antifreeze is a liquid that's added to a car's cooling system.
 It stops the water from freezing under normal cold weather conditions.

 As well as lowering the freezing point, it also raises the boiling point of engine coolant.
 Along with a pressurised system, this helps to reduce the risk of overheating.

-Why do I need antifreeze?
+Why does my car need antifreeze?

 Modern car cooling systems are smaller, with higher operating temperatures and pressures than in the past.
 That means it's especially important to use the correct additive.

 If you don't use antifreeze, you could suffer serious damage to your car's radiator and other components if the water freezes or overheats.
-Water expands as it freezes which can spilt radiators or even break engine cases.
+Water expands as it freezes which can spilt radiators or even break engine casings.

 This vital liquid helps your engine in other ways too.
 It prevents scale building up and protects against corrosion, helping to keep your car healthy.